build-trust/ockam/tools/scripts/release/README.md

 # Ockam Scripts

 This folder contains scripts to release Ockam Rust crates.
 Note, to run these scripts you need to run Bash version 4 upwards.
 All commands should be called from the Ockam root path.
-To perform release, release scripts automatically check for updated crates using `recently created git tags`, we can override the default setting if want to track updated crates with a more recent tag.
+For a release, release scripts automatically checks for updated crates using `recently created git tags`, we can override the default setting if want to track updated crates with a more recent tag.
 To specify a `git tag`, we can define a variable `GIT_TAG` to any of the scripts.
 For example to generate changelog using a more recent `git tag` we can call the following command below
 ```bash
 GIT_TAG="a_more_recent_git_tag_v0.0.0" tools/scripts/release/changelog.sh
 ```